California Psalms

 13 Not trekking the world,

-trumpet-voiced in all, failure to notice this
+like a trumpet’s voice in all, failure to notice this

-17 The minimum it takes is partial death,
+17 The minimum demand is partial death,

-muting heaven’s earnest call with pious patience,
+muting heaven’s eager plea with pious obstinance

 4